 ALSO READGermany's ZF Group to set up technology centre in Hyderabad Air India proposes flight to Newark from Ahmedabad Over 40 pc Delhiites diabetic, Mumbai, Ahmedabad close behind: Study Dalits set to hold mass gathering in Ahmedabad tomorrow Vistara launches daily Hyderabad-Chandigarh flight via Delhi

+Concerned over the rising land cost, realty experts believe that growth in infrastructure development will result in bringing the prices down.
 "Infrastructure plays a key role in real estate development.
 Land prices will come down if infrastructure is in properly developed.
 Ahmedabad, Hyderabad are two good examples where property prices have remained stable due to infrastructure support," Jones Lang LaSalle India Chairman and Country Head Anuj Puri said at an event here.
 Realty body Naredco, along with APREA, has organised a two-day Real Estate and Infrastructure Investors' Summit 2016.
 "Opening up of land for development helps in making a city vibrant.